Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: sample and observations

 The data were reduced using the SALT science pipeline \citep{crawford2010} and standard {\tt IRAF} tasks\footnote{IRAF is distributed by the National Optical Astronomy Observatories, which are operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.}.
-For cosmic ray removal, we used the IRAF task {\tt crmed}.
+For cosmic ray removal, we used the IRAF task {\tt crmedian}, based on median filtering approach to identify cosmic rays and bad pixels.
+The algorithm creates a residual image by first subtracting median filtered image from input image and then dividing the same by the sigma image.
+The pixels in the residual image are then flagged depending on the \sig\ threshold chosen.
+We have used {\tt lsigma=10} and {\tt hsigma=3}.
+This means that values above {\tt hsigma} are identified as cosmic rays and below {\tt lsigma} as bad pixels.
+The chosen \sig\ threshold provide us satisfactory results.
 The wavelength calibration was performed using Xenon/Argon arc lamp.
+1D spectra are extracted from 2D using IRAF task {\tt apall} choosing the aperture size manually such that it includes entire emission above background level.
 The spectrophotometric standard stars observed close to the date of observation of source with same instrumental setting were used for flux calibration, where corrections for atmospheric extinction and air mass have been taken into account.
 The wavelengths were then shifted to vacuum wavelengths.
-We further apply slitloss correction to all the flux calibrated spectra using the magnitudes of sources obtained from PanSTARRS-1 \citep[PS1;][]{ps12018} catalogue.
-Slitloss factor is estimated for each band as the ratio between average flux corresponding to PS1-band magnitude and average flux within 100 \AA\ around the effective wavelength of the filter band.
-The final slitloss factor is the mean of the slitloss factors estimated from all the bands.
+We further apply correction to all the flux calibrated spectra using the magnitudes of sources obtained from PanSTARRS-1 \citep[PS1;][]{ps12018} catalogue.
+Correction factor is estimated for each band as the ratio between average flux corresponding to PS1-band magnitude and average flux within 100 \AA\ around the effective wavelength of the filter band.
+The final correction factor is the mean of the correction factors estimated from all the bands.
 Since, the SALT standard star spectra were not obtained at the same time as the target source, this correction is critical to set the flux scale accurately.